AliceO2Group/AliceO2/Framework/Core/README.md

       size_t size;
     };

 however, no API is provided to explicitly send it.
 All the created DataChunks are  sent (potentially  using scatter  / gather)  when the  `process` function returns.
 This  is to avoid  the “modified after  send” issues where  a message which was sent is still owned and modifiable by the creator.

-[ ] Describe the Collection based API for `DataAllocator`

 ## General notes